Credit Cards Travel Credit Cards

 The value of credit card rewards can differ depending on how you redeem them.
 However, some of the cards offering the best rewards include:

 • Chase Sapphire Reserve®: Chase Sapphire Reserve points are generally worth as much as 1.5 cents each.
 You'll get a 50% bonus on your rewards when redeemed for travel through Chase, making these points especially valuable for those who book flights or hotels often.
-The Sapphire Reserve also offers a welcome bonus: 60,000 points for new cardmembers who spend $4,000 during the first 3 months after account opening.
+The Sapphire Reserve also offers a welcome bonus: 60,000 bonus points for new cardmembers who spend $4,000 during the first 3 months after account opening.
 These bonus points are worth $900 in travel if the points are redeemed through Chase Travel℠.

 • Chase Sapphire Preferred® Card: Chase Sapphire Preferred points generally have a value of up to 1.25 cents each when used for travel, as this card provides a 25% bonus for travel redemptions through Chase.
 This makes it another good choice for frequent travelers.
-And the card comes with a welcome offer of 60,000 points for new cardmembers who spend $4,000 during the first 3 months after account opening.
-That's worth $750 in travel if redeemed through Chase Ultimate Rewards.
+And the card comes with a welcome offer of 60,000 bonus points for new cardmembers who spend $4,000 during the first 3 months after account opening.
+That's worth $750 in travel if redeemed through Chase Travel℠.

 • The Platinum Card® from American Express: American Express points are worth up to one cent per point, and you can maximize their value by redeeming them for travel through AMEX.
 New cardmembers can earn 80,000 Membership Rewards points after spending $8,000 within the first 6 months of card membership.